Gosport and Fareham R.F.C.

-Gosport and Fareham R.F.C. is a Rugby Union club located in Gosport in Hampshire, England, with home games and training taking place at Gosport Park on Dolphin Crescent.
-The men's first XV currently play in London 3 South West (a league at level 8 of the English rugby union system) following their relegation from London 2 South West at the end of the 2018–19 season.
-The men's second XV will play in Hampshire Premier (level 9) from the 2018–19 season.
+Gosport and Fareham R.F.C. is a rugby union club located in Gosport, Hampshire, England, with home games and training taking place at Gosport Park on Dolphin Crescent.
+The men's first XV currently play in Counties 1 Hampshire (a league at level 7 of the English rugby union system).

 History / Background

 Gosport and Fareham R.F.C. was founded in 1946.
-In 2004 the club built a new clubhouse at a cost £800,000 funded by Sport England and various Councils.
+In 2004 the club built a new clubhouse at a cost of £800,000 funded by Sport England and various Councils.
 While the 1st XV play in the London 2 South West, the 2nd XV play in the Hampshire Merit One league and the 3rd XV play in friendly matches but are looking to return to competitive rugby.
-The club is a community rugby club and has a very active mini youth section from U6 - U12 (School Year 7, along with youth teams U13 - U16 (School Year 11).
-There is also Colts team (U17-U18).
+The club is a community rugby club and has a very active mini youth section from under-6 tounder-12 (school year 7, along with youth teams under-U13 to under-16 (school year 11).
+There is also colts team (under-17to-under-18).